Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Quantization

-As mentioned above, we will turn our attention to a family of compatible complex structures determined by the symplectic potentials $g_{s}=g_{P}+\varphi+s\psi$, being interested in the limit of holomorphic polarizations, in the sense of geometric quantization, and subsequently in the convergence of monomial sections to certain delta distributions.
+As mentioned above, we will turn our attention to a family of compatible complex structures determined by the symplectic potentials $g_{s}=g_{P}+\varphi+s\psi$, being interested in the limit of holomorphic polarizations, in the sense of geometric quantization, and subsequently in the convergence of monomial sections to the delta distributions just described.